 Hands-Free toys, often marketed for couples or discreet use (and you could definitely do the same) are fantastic for people who don't want to hold a toy in place or have to use complicated buttons on the toy itself; these come with remotes or thanks to the power of technology, can be controlled from your phone!
 Check out this whole section of hands free vibes to see if one piques your interest.

 Penis friendly toys have come a long way.
 If sustaining a prolonged grip is challenging, these toys can provide new ways to stimulate and excite.
-With a litte imagination, they can also be used for partnered and oral sex.
+With a little imagination, they can also be used for partnered and oral sex.

 Hollow Strap-Ons and Double Penetration Strap-Ons might not be what one expects to find on this list.
 Hollow strap-ons are typically associated with folks who deal with erectile dysfunction or have fantasies of a larger member.
 Double Penetration Strap-Ons are just what they sound like: harnesses that allow for use of two toys or one toy and a flesh penis.
 Both of these can be amazing tools for people with certain experiences of physical disability, especially those who have conditions that may make it difficult to utilize their lower half.
 Both give the opportunity to be more involved with penetrative play: hollow straps can have your penis inside of them, while double-penetration straps can have a toy in one hole and a penis at any level of erection in the other so you might achieve more sensation.